newrelic/newrelic-quickstarts/README.md

 4. In your new directory, you'll find the following folders: `dashboards`, `alerts`, `instrumentation`.
 Each folder contains a template or template directories that you can use to create entities for your Quick start.

-    For example, to add an existing dashboard to your quick start, [copy the dashboard's JSON](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/manage-your-dashboard/#dash-json), and save it as a JSON file in the `dashboards` directory.
+    For example, to add an existing dashboard to your quickstart, [copy the dashboard's JSON](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/manage-your-dashboard/#dash-json), and save it as a JSON file in the `dashboards` directory.
 Next, create a screenshot of your dashboard, add it to `dashboards`, and give it the same name as your JSON file.

     > **Note:** You can add multiple JSON files and screenshots to `dashboards`.
 Pair each screenshot with a JSON file by using the same file name.
 If you want multiple screenshots for a dashboard, add a number at the end of the file name.
 So, your `dashboards` folder might contain: